Toilet training: signs that your child is ready

 Pants and clothing

 - Stop using nappies (except at night and during daytime sleeps).
 Start using underpants or training pants all the time.
-You can even let your child choose some underpants, which can be an exciting step for him.
+You can even let your child choose some underpants, which can be an exciting step.

 - Dress your child in clothes that are easy to take off – for example, trousers with elastic waistbands, rather than full body suits.
-In warmer weather, you might like to leave her in underpants when you’re at home.
+In warmer weather, you might like to leave your child in underpants when you’re at home.

 - Wipe your child’s bottom until your child learns how.
 Remember to wipe from the front to the back, particularly with girls.